microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 folder: /labs/vstsextend/tomcat/
 ---

-Last updated : {{ "now" | date: "%b %d, %Y" }}.
+Last updated : {{ "now" | date: "%b %d,%Y" }}

 ## Overview

-In this lab, you will learn how you can use Release Management(RM) in Visual Studio Team Services (VSTS) to deploy a Java web application to [Apache Tomcat](http://tomcat.apache.org/) with a MySQL database on Azure.
+In this lab, you will learn how you can use Release Management(RM) in Visual Studio Team Services (VSTS) to deploy a Java web application to [Apache Tomcat](http://tomcat.apache.org/){:target="_blank"} with a MySQL database on Azure.
 Apache Tomcat is an open-source Java Servlet Container developed by the Apache Software Foundation (ASF).
 MySQL is a popular open-source relational database management system.

 For this purpose of the lab, we will use Azure App Service and Azure Database for MySQL, a relational database service based on the open source MySQL Server engine.
 It is a fully managed database as a service offering capable of handing mission-critical workload with predictable performance and dynamic scalability.

 {% include note.html content= "This article deploys a Java app to App Service on Windows.
-To deploy a **Net Core App** container to Azure, please see  [deploying Docker .NET Core container to Azure App Service](../docker).
-To deploy a Dockerized Java application, see [Deploying a Dockerized Java App to Azure App Service]" %}
+To deploy a **Net Core App** container to Azure, please see  [deploying Docker .NET Core container to Azure App Service](../docker){:target=\"_blank\"}.
+To deploy a Dockerized Java application, see [Deploying a Dockerized Java App to Azure Web App for Containers](../dockerjava/){:target=\"_blank\"}" %}

 ### What's covered in this lab